 – Our founder and Sekishūsai pitted their skills against one another in a bout with bamboo swords (shinai).
 The bout took place at Hōzō-in, a sub-temple of Nara’s Kōfuku-ji temple, in the presence of Hōzōin In’ei, one of the temple’s monks and Sekishūsai’s friend.
 Sekishūsai found that he was no match for our founder, and immediately he became a student of Shinkage Ryū.
 In’ei joined him, and they became fellow disciples.
 After a time, Sekishūsai succeeded our founder as the head of Shinkage Ryū, and In’ei founded the Hōzōin Ryū school of sōjutsu, or spearsmanship.

 Shinkage Ryū became the private school of the Owari clan, and Houzou-in Ryū Soujutsu was taught in many feudal domains.

-– Still today, our two schools, spear and sword, are endeavoring to develop the spirit of the arts.
+– Still today, the two schools, spear and sword, are endeavoring to develop the spirit of their arts.
 In 2015 (Heisei 27) 450 years after Sekishūsai’s receipt of the Inka-jō certificate from our founder, both schools performed an embu of dedication for the deity Kitabatake Tomonori.

 + Biyō Jinja shrine (Nagoya-shi, Aichi prefecture)